 Coal-to-liquids (CTL): Transformation of coal into liquid hydrocarbons.
-It can be achieved through either coal gasification into syngas (a mixture of hydrogen and carbon monoxide), combined using the Fischer-Tropsch or methanol-to-gasoline synthesis process to produce liquid fuels, or through the less developed direct-coal liquefaction technologies in which coal is directly reacted with hydrogen.
+It can be achieved either through coal gasification into syngas (a mixture of hydrogen and carbon monoxide), which is then combined using the Fischer-Tropsch or methanol-to-gasoline synthesis processes to produce liquid fuels, or through the less-developed direct coal liquefaction technologies, where coal is directly reacted with hydrogen.